lucianbluescher/EDS223-HW2/README.md

 # EDS223-HW2
-Exploring patterns of environmental justice
+## Exploring patterns of environmental justice
+### Lucian Scher

 The goal of this homework is too practice building effective, responsible, accessible and aesthetically-pleasing maps, practice manipulating vector and raster data to build multi-layer maps and practice making maps in R, specifically using tmap.

+This repository contains the rendered quarto homework submission file.
+Data downloaded from the course website and a README.

 Data provided by EDS 223 instruction and is from the United States Environmental Protection Agency’s former EJScreen: Environmental Justice Screening and Mapping Tool